 Mission & Vision and values

 Primary colors, secondary colors

 Typography includes Primary Design Typeface and Secondary design typeface

 Visual assets such as Pattern, illustration

-Depending on the nature of your business a logo guide might be sufficient. however, if you want to make sure that your brand is consistent across all platforms and effectively communicated then you must invest your time, energy, and money and focus to develop a definitive brand guide. and in case you're facing troubles or missing important details, Creative soup got your back as we have created the definitive Brand Guidelines Template - Brandbold to help you solve this problem.
+Depending on the nature of your business or you client business a logo guide might be sufficient. however, if you want to make sure that your brand is consistent across all platforms and effectively communicated then you must invest your time, energy, and money and focus to develop a definitive brand guide. and in case you're facing troubles or missing important details, Creative soup got your back as we have created the definitive Brand Guidelines Template - Brandbold to help you solve this problem.